auth0/docs/articles/integrations/aws-api-gateway/delegation/part-4.md

 ### Enforce Role Assignment with Auth0 Rules

-In some cases, you might determine the appropriate role using the Client (as shown here), but for security reasons (you might want to prevent the user from assuming a more privileged role than necessary), you might want to determine user privileges on the server-side.
+In some cases, you might determine the appropriate role using the Application (as shown here), but for security reasons (you might want to prevent the user from assuming a more privileged role than necessary), you might want to determine user privileges on the server-side.

 With Auth0, this is done via [rules](/rules), which are service logic statements you define that are then run during the Auth0 authentication process.
 For example, you could create rules to:

-* Eliminate the passing of role information from the browser to the Client;
+* Eliminate the passing of role information from the browser to the Application;
 * Insert role information into the delegation request based on the authentication source.

 #### Enforce Role Assignment